nxskok/notes/slides_c32.md

 ## Comments
-- Need to say “column attendance within data frame jays” using $.
+- Need to say “column attendance within data frame `jays`” using $.
 - 95% CI from about 20,000 to about 30,000.
 - Not estimating mean attendance well at all!
 - Generally want confidence interval to be shorter, which happens if: